zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

         ```

 ## How to read from the Ledger

+No keys/account is needed as the ledger is public for reads.

+Please note, that multi-value queries don't have state proofs support and should be sent to trusted nodes only.

+Please make sure that TLS is enabled in gRPC, REST or Light Client Proxy for secure communication with a Node.

 - Local CLI
-    - No keys/account is needed as the ledger is public for reads
   - See `CLI` section for every read request.
+  - If there are no trusted Observer or Validator nodes to connect a CLI, then a [Light Client Proxy](running-light-client-proxy.md) can be used.
 - REST API
-    - No keys/account is needed as the ledger is public for reads
+  - Any running node exposes a REST API at port `1317`.
+See https://docs.cosmos.network/master/core/grpc_rest.html.
   - See `REST API` section for every read request.
+  - See [grpc/rest integration tests](../integration_tests/grpc_rest) as an example.
+  - There are no state proofs in REST, so REST queries should be sent to trusted Validator or Observer nodes only.
+- gRPC
+  - Any running node exposes a REST API at port `9090`.
+See https://docs.cosmos.network/master/core/grpc_rest.html.
+  - Generate a client code from the proto files [proto](../proto) for the client language (see https://grpc.io/docs/languages/).
+  - See [grpc/rest integration tests](../integration_tests/grpc_rest) as an example.
+  - There are no state proofs in gRPC, so gRPC queries should be sent to trusted Validator or Observer nodes only.
+- Tendermint RPC
+  - Tendermint RPC is exposed by every running node  at port `26657`.
+See https://docs.cosmos.network/master/core/grpc_rest.html#tendermint-rpc.
+  - Tendermint RPC supports state proofs.
+Tendermint's Light Client library can be used to verify the state proofs.
+    So, if Light Client API is used, then it's possible to communicate with non-trusted nodes.
+  - Please note, that multi-value queries don't have state proofs support and should be sent to trusted nodes only.

 `NotFound` (404 code) is returned if an entry is not found on the ledger.

 ##### Query types
 - Query single value
-- Query list of values with pagination support
+- Query list of values with pagination support (should be sent to trusted nodes only)

 ##### Common pagination parameters
 - count-total `optional(bool)`:  count total number of records